Enabling a Custom SAML Identity Provider

 - Download metadata from your SAML IdP.

 - In Step 2, select Upload, and choose the metadata file you downloaded from your SAML IdP.

 In Step 3, select a User Attribute.

 The attribute will be used to map users from your existing SAML user list to SAP Analytics Cloud.
-The user attribute you select must match the NameID used in your custom SAML assertion:<Your Unique Identifier> may be a user ID or email.
+The user attribute you select must match the NameID used in your custom SAML assertion:

-- Custom SAML User Mapping: If <Your Unique
+- Custom SAML User Mapping: If NameID maps to a

-If you are using a live connection to SAP S/4HANA Cloud Edition with OAuth 2.0 SAML Bearer Assertion, is running on<Your Unique Identifier> must be identical to the user name of the business user on your SAP S/4HANA system.
+If you are using a live connection to SAP S/4HANA Cloud Edition with OAuth 2.0 SAML Bearer Assertion, NameId must be identical to the user name of the business user on your SAP S/4HANA system.

-For example, if you want to map an SAP Analytics Cloud user with the user ID SACUSER to your SAP S/4HANA Cloud user with the user name S4HANAUSER, you must select Custom SAML User Mapping and use S4HANAUSER as <Your Unique Identifier>.
+For example, if you want to map an SAP Analytics Cloud user with the user ID SACUSER to your SAP S/4HANA Cloud user with the user name S4HANAUSER, you must select Custom SAML User Mapping and use S4HANAUSER as the Login Credential in Step 10.

 (Optional) Enable Dynamic User Creation.